 Any logic above the client library is in the hands of the user, which means that, to use GEX, they have to program a user application.
-Software libraries in languages C and Python are provided, and will be explained in Chapter 16.
-The Python library is easy to use even for beginner programmers, though we have to acknowledge that some users might not be familiar with programming at all.
-Making GEX more accessible to those users, e.g., through a graphical desktop application, is an appealing idea that is certainly worth pursuing in later work.
+Proof-of-concept client libraries in languages C and Python are provided for this purpose, and will be explained in Chapter 16.

-2The STM32 virtual COM port driver [52] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
+2The STM32 virtual COM port driver [51] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
 MS Windows 10 and later should support CDC/ACM as a virtual COM port natively.